Why measure CO2 in HVAC applications?

 Because most common uses for carbon dioxide in HVAC applications were due to saving energy, this also often correlated to leading to higher productivity rates and healthier overall environments for individuals.
 In addition, compliance also served as a second benefactor as many architects and building owners needed to rely on CO2 measurements in pursuing certifications that required the use of Demand Control Ventilations (DCV).

 In addition, while emitting less carbon dioxide and using less water, sustainable designed buildings and DCV, cost less to operate.
 According to a report by the US Department of Energy's Pacific Northwest National Laboratory government facilities with sustainable HVAC practices cost 19 percent less to maintain.
-The results are included in a white paper released by the Government Services Administration, or GSA.
+The results were shared by the Government Services Administration, or GSA.

-This system of using CO2 monitoring devices to trigger/control HVAC systems is starting to catch on in the U.S. Many new commercial buildings are now designed to meet LEED (Leadership in Energy and Environmental Design) specifications.
+This system of using CO2 monitoring devices to trigger/control HVAC systems is continuing across much of the U.S. Many commercial buildings are now designed to meet LEED (Leadership in Energy and Environmental Design) specifications.
 LEED was designed and is administrated by the USGBC (United States Green Building Council) and the testing and certification of the program is conducted by the Green Business Certification Inc. (GBCI).
-The LEED program provides a rating system for energy-efficient building design.
-Included in LEED are specifications for utilizing CO2 sensors to control fresh air circulation.
+The LEED program provides a rating system for energy-efficient building design that correlates to cost savings for the buildings owners.
+Included in LEED are specifications for utilizing CO2 monitors and sensors to control fresh air circulation.

 Do note, that outdoor CO2 measurement is not required for LEED credit, and may only be useful under certain scenarios.
 Companies seeking LEED certification for new buildings should consult a LEED-certified engineer for the most recent rules.